Introducing Daybreak, a new type of online counseling designed for teens

 Quality guaranteed: our holistic clinical services are designed from the ground up for parents and teens.
 We leverage the latest clinical science, and are backed by the experts at Stanford and UCSF.
 All of our therapists focus specifically on teens and their families.
 No more rolling the dice on the quality of your care.

-Affordable: our all-inclusive membership is $89/week, less than half the cost of traditional therapy.
+Affordable: our all-inclusive membership is $99/week, less than half the cost of traditional therapy.
 This includes video sessions, therapist text messaging, and group sessions.
 No more $200-300 sessions.

-We already partner with more than 20 high schools in California to support high-need high school students, in addition to serving parents and teens directly with our services.
-Today, we are announcing investment from both Telosity, the leading investment firm focused on adolescent mental health, and YCombinator, the world's leading accelerator for startups.
-This investment will help us expand our services to reach even more teens and families in California.
+We partner with high schools and pediatric groups across California to support high-need middle and high school age teens, in addition to serving parents and teens directly with our services.
+We have received investment from Maven (the first investors in Zoom, and committed to bringing healthcare online), Telosity (the leading investment firm focused on adolescent mental health), and YCombinator (the world's leading accelerator for startups).
+Their investment will help us expand our services to reach even more teens and families in California.

 A New Day